Potatovender/AlmostAICreatureSimulator/README.md

 Possible bugs:

-Movement algorithm might be incorrect: creatures might tend to move diagonally apparently, which shouldn't be allowed
+- Movement algorithm might be incorrect: creatures might tend to move diagonally apparently, which shouldn't be allowed

+Possible next features:

+- Simulation pauser
+- Better simulation runner that allows you to create the simulation parameters
+- Method to allow you to add your own creature into the simulation
+- Sampler system: Clicking on a creature copies their DNA
+- Creature IDs (ways to find common ancestors)
+- WorldEdit features (walls creatures can't access, dead zone makers, undepletable ground, etc.)

+If i implement those features, I will be able to run competitions between different players

+- Better brains (actual neural networks)

+I might just save this for version 2

 This is my first real github project :)